Recap: Supernatural S 05 E 16 Dark Side Of The Moon

 - God and Satan Are Both Jerks: God knows what's going on, he just doesn't care that Satan is going to destroy the world.

 - Have You Seen My God?

 - Heaven: Heaven is made up of zillions of Happy Places, with the garden of Eden at the center.
-You're generally alone in your personal heaven, unless you have a soulmate (or you're Ash).
+You're alone in your own personal heaven unless you have a soulmate (or you're Ash).
 Dean is dissatisfied with this rather lonely arrangement, describing it as "The Matrix".

 - How the Mighty Have Fallen: Zachariah boasts of how angels used to avert their eyes when he walked the halls of Heaven.
 Now they're all laughing at him because he can't handle "a couple of pathetic, flannel-wearing maggots".

 - I Can Explain: Well, no, Sam.
 You can't really explain away starting the Apocalypse.